 How to watch the Colorado Rockies?

 You can watch the Colorado Rockies games on TV channels like AT & T SportsNet Rocky Mountains, Fox Sports, and MLB.TV.

 Will the Colorado Rockies make the playoffs this year?

 The Colorado Rockies did not make the playoffs in the 2022 MLB season as they finished in last place in the National League West with a 68-94 win-loss ratio.

 Colorado Rockies fans are always looking for more information about when their team plays the next game.
 For all the information you have been craving and more, be sure to check the top of this page.
 Here at SportsTips, we list all the information you need like the time of the first pitch, location of the game, and the all-important MLB odds.

 Where did the Colorado Rockies finish the season?

-The Colorado Rockies finished the 2020 MLB season in fourth place in the National League West.
+The Colorado Rockies finished the 2022 MLB season in last place in the National League West.

 How many games did the Colorado Rockies win?

 The Colorado Rockies won 68 games during the 2022 MLB season.